‘It’s huge’: Florida man finds iguana hiding in his toilet

 HOLLYWOOD, Fla.
-(WFLA) — A Florida man had an unwelcome guest in his home recently after an invasive iguana decided to hide out in his toilet.
+(WFLA) — A Florida man had an unwelcome guest in his home last Saturday after an invasive iguana decided to hide out in his toilet.

-Gary Greenspan, of Hollywood, Florida, posted videos of the reptile on his Facebook account Saturday, saying he was waiting for animal control to come and get it.
+Gary Greenspan of Hollywood, Florida, posted videos of the reptile on his Facebook, saying he was waiting for animal control to come and get it.

-“There’s nothing like getting up in the morning and finding an iguana in your toilet,” said Greenspan as he shot video of the reptile Saturday.

-After confirming that the iguana was alive, he said he was waiting for animal control to “come get this thing out of here.”

-He added that he would be “a happy camper and, hopefully, so would the iguana” once it was removed.

-While Greenspan said he hoped the iguana would be relocated, it likely wasn’t.
+While he hoped for the iguana to be relocated, it likely wasn’t.
 Releasing captured iguanas is prohibited, per the Florida Fish and Wildlife Conservation Commission.

 Greenspan’s situation isn’t unique.
 The invasive green iguanas, which now have made an annoying addition to Florida’s ecosystem, have been known to wriggle their way into toilets across the state.

-According to a report by Axios, such pests as iguanas, snakes and rats can make their way into the plumbing by entering the stacks on people’s roofs and bypassing the toilet’s P-trap, which is the curved portion of the pipe that keeps waste and sewer smell out of your tubs, showers, sinks and toilets.
+According to a report by Axios, pests like iguanas, snakes, and rats can make their way into the plumbing by entering the stacks on people’s roofs and bypassing the toilet’s P-trap, which is the curved portion of the pipe that keeps waste and sewer smell out of your tubs, showers, sinks, and toilets.

 Typically, iguanas are harmless to people, but the Florida Fish and Wildlife Conservation Commission warned that they can transmit salmonella to humans through “water or surfaces contaminated by their feces.”